matthew-alex-hill/waves-within-waves/README.txt

 Declaring Waves:
-Type the name of the wave on its own line to declare it Wave names must be alphanumeric and start with a lower case letter You are not allowed to call a wave 'in' as this onflicts with the name of the midi input stream You can set any wave as the main wave (the wave that will be played as sound by ./synth) by typing play and then the wave name eg "play mainWave"
+Type the name of the wave on its own line to declare it Wave names must be alphanumeric and start with a lower case letter You are not allowed to call a wave 'in' as this conflicts with the name of the midi input stream You can set any wave as the main wave (the wave that will be played as sound by ./synth) by typing play and then the wave name eg "play mainWave"
 You can put the play keyword in front of a new delaration or an existing wave If there are many instances of the play keyword, the last one will be used